opnfv/opnfvdocs/docs/platformoverview/introduction.rst

 provided.

 Since OPNFV releases contain different options (e.g. for installers, SDN controllers, etc.)
-We define a set of scenarios, that is a set of components, combinations and associated configuration.
+We define a set of **scenarios**, that is a set of components, combinations and associated configuration.
 This set of scenarios shows which combinations of components and features are tested as part of the OPNFV release.